lambdadps/lambdadps.github.io/seminars/faq/index.md

 - How can I submit a seminar?

 Contact us in any way you prefer.
-You can send us a message on social media, talk to one of our members or send an e-mail to [alves.nickolas@ufabc.edu.br](mailto:alves.nickolas@ufabc.edu.br).
+You can send us a message on social media, talk to one of our members or send an e-mail to [lambdadps@gmail.com](mailto:lambdadps@gmail.com).

 - I am going to speak in portuguese during my presentation.
 Should my abstract, slideshow or notes be in english?